 Approved Document B – Fire Safety

-The regulations for what a building must be fitted with to prevent the spread of fire are covered in Approved Document B. Specifically, Volume 2 covers buildings other than dwelling houses, the areas where AOV windows are commonly used.
+The regulations for what a building must be fitted with to prevent the spread of fire are covered in Approved Document B. Specifically, Approved Doc B Volume 2 covers buildings other than dwelling houses, the areas where AOV windows are commonly used.
 For residential buildings, it’s essential for a fire detection and alarm system to be in place, plus there should be adequate means of escape.

 Approved Document F – Smoke Control and Ventilation

-This document sets out how ventilation is to be provided for specific buildings.
+Building regs Document F sets out how ventilation is to be provided for specific buildings.
 The method for ventilation will vary depending on the type of building, the layout, the number of occupants and how the upper floors are reached (by elevator, stairway or alternative method).
 Approved Document F also aims to prevent the accumulation of smoke within buildings.
 This is important for providing a means of escape during the event of a fire.
 More than one Automatic Opening Vent may be required for smoke control purposes, however, in multi-storey buildings, they’re usually fitted above the staircases.

 Approved Document L – Conservation of Fuel and Power

 Approved Document L regulates how much thermal insulation should be provided by smoke vents.
 The document points out that smoke vents should be designed in a way to prevent excessive heat loss.
 U-Values are the unit for measuring heat loss and the lower the U-Value, the smaller amount of heat transmittance or heat loss.
 To comply with Approved Document L, any smoke vents must have a U-Value of 3.5 W/m2k or lower.
 Specifically, the two documents mainly relevant to AOV window regulations are: